What Is the Difference Between Veterans Day and Memorial Day?

-In post four of our countdown to Veterans Day, we discuss what makes Veterans Day unique and minimize the confusion between it and Memorial Day.
+In post number four of our countdown to Veterans Day we look at what makes Veterans Day unique, and minimize the confusion between Veterans Day and Memorial Day.
 Between now and Veterans Day, we will continue to share the history and importance of honoring our veterans.

 We begin this topic with the main similarity in Memorial Day and Veterans Day.
 Both holidays were created to honor those soldiers who have gone to war on behalf of our country and, in so doing, lost their lives.
 The holidays are set aside each year to honor the men and women brave enough to risk everything while wearing the uniform of the United States Armed Forces.